UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 Whilst BED files are generally for showing all the locations of a single type of feature, multiple feature types can be specified within one of these files.
 Again, like BED files, fields are tab-separated with no line provided which gives the column names.
-These are fixed by design, and as such are not required.
+These are fixed by design, and as such explicit column names are not required.

 1. **seqname** - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl identifier such as a scaffold ID, without any additional content such as species or assembly.
 See the example GFF output below.
 2. **source** - name of the program that generated this feature, or the data source (database or project name)